 ·

-If you're a homeowner in California, chances are you've received a postcard, flyer, or door hanger about solar energy, battery storage, or a program called SGIP.
+If you're a homeowner in California, chances are you've received a postcard, flyer, or door hanger about energy programs, home energy upgrades, or a program called SGIP.
 Some of these look like official utility notices.
 Others reference state laws or incentive deadlines.
 Many promise free assessments or no out-of-pocket costs.

 So how do you know what's real?